 The UW-Whitewater Bachelor of Business Administration in Finance requires a minimum of 120 credits, including:

 Information on the requirements specific to the finance major, including emphases options, can be found in the Course Catalog.
+Major video guides and course planning sheets are also available in Four Year Planning Resources.

 Individuals wishing to deepen their knowledge of finance with post-baccalaureate studies can complete an advanced degree in finance online through the Master of Science in Finance, or online or on campus through the Master of Business Administration with Finance emphasis.